Jorge-Dona/Infrapopulation_genetics/README.md

 # Infrapopulation_genetics

-Genetics and statistics tools for the study of symbiont infrapopulations
+Genetic and statistic tools for the study of symbiont infrapopulations.

 Don't hesitate to contact me if you have any questions: